dissemin/dissemin/doc/sphinx/install.rst

 Installation
 ============

-dissem.in is split in two parts: - the web frontend, powered by Django - the tasks backend, powered by Celery
+dissem.in is split in two parts:
+- the web frontend, powered by Django;
+- the tasks backend, powered by Celery.

 Installing the tasks backend requires additional dependencies and is not necessary if you want to do light dev that does not require harvesting